silverstripe/developer-docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 }
 ```

-[alert]
+> [!CAUTION]
-Please note that if you have previously used the removed `value` key to define an index's contents, Silverstripe CMS will
+> Please note that if you have previously used the removed `value` key to define an index's contents, Silverstripe CMS will
-now throw an error.
+> now throw an error.
 Use `columns` instead.
-[/alert]

 ## Complex/Composite indexes